 Prior to participating in any Gates Youth Soccer program, each active participant must submit a completed/signed copy of the Hold Harmless Waiver.
+When you complete a player registration form, you will agree to the terms of the Hold Harmless Waiver.
 Please inquire with your coach or lead staff with any questions.

 In preparation to resume programs, tournaments, and training we are following the advice and directives of our local and state officials, as well as guidance from health and medical authorities to provide a safe return to play model for our staff, coaches, players and families.

 All staff, coaches, players and families are advised to adhere to the following guidelines and protocol so that we maximize the safety of all participants.
 Gates Youth Soccer recommends following CDC recommendations and other safety measures as they pertain to sports complexes and programs.

 Following are guidelines, protocols and safety measures that we have initiated, or adopted, to ensure the safety of our players, coaches and parents.
 Let's try to make this work the best we can to have a successful return to play.
 We realize there may be mixed emotions about returning to play.
 We are hoping we can make the return to play safe, and we should continue to remind each other of the safety protocols as needed.
 Part of keeping everyone safe includes individual actions.